 Building a fixed raised bed is the recommended method for installing a FarmBot outdoors.
-In these instructions we show you how to build a simple but sturdy raised bed suited for FarmBot Genesis.
+In these instructions we show you how to build a simple but sturdy bed suited for FarmBot Genesis or Genesis XL.
 This design will fit into most yards, look great, and last a lifetime.

 We recommend building your raised bed as large as possible to get the most value out of your FarmBot.
 See the economies of scale section for more information on maximizing FarmBot value.